Books and Isolation

 I do know why my books are all murder mysteries, though.
 And I know exactly when my writing started.

 As a kid growing up in Hobart, I had a quiet life.
-It was a privileged upbringing, with a first class liberal intellectual and moral education at Friends’ and lots of outdoor and craft activities.
+Nothing to complain about.
+I’m the first to admit it was a privileged upbringing – not much stuff, almost no shopping, but a first class liberal intellectual and moral education at Friends’ and lots of outdoor and craft activities.

 But mostly what I did was read.
 Probably not that unusual, especially among writers?
 I read everything I could get my hands on.
 Highbrow, lowbrow, Women’s Day, Phantom comics.
 When it comes to distinguishing between literary and popular fiction … it’s never been all that clear to me.
 In the long days and nights in Hobart in the sixties and seventies, I was always looking for an absorbing story, and characters I cared about.
 Still am.